Renewing the Airworthiness Review Certificate (ARC)

 Full details of the procedures are available in the IGSA Airworthiness Procedures Briefing Note.

-Changing the date of a C of A renewal
+Changing the date of an ARC renewal

 - An ARC can be applied for at any time.
 The existing ARC will be cancelled and a new one issued with the new expiry date.
 Note, no refund of the fee or any portion thereof will be entertained.

 - Alternatively the renewal can be delayed following the expiry of an ARC.
 Naturally the aircraft must not be flown during this delay period.